manuelz120/hackvent-2020/23/solution.md

 # HV20.23 Those who make backups are cowards!

-For this challenge, we get the encrypted password of Santas iPhone.
+For this challenge, we get the encrypted password of Santa's iPhone.
 We have to restore the backup to get the flag.
 Unfortunately, we don't know the password.
-However, Santa still remebers that it has eight digits and starts with a **2**, which already improves the brute force speed by a lot.
+However, Santa still remembers that it has eight digits and starts with a **2**, which already improves the brute force speed by a lot.

 I found a useful [medium article](https://medium.com/taptuit/breaking-into-encrypted-iphone-backups-4dacc39403f0) where somebody in a similar situation explains how he managed to crack the password of the iTunes backup.
 Firstly, we have to extract the Key Bag from the `Manifest.plist` and convert it to a format that is usable by our cracking program [John](https://www.openwall.com/john/).
 Fortunately, this was an easy task because I found the useful `itunes_backup2hashcat` repository on GitHub (see [link](https://github.com/philsmd/itunes_backup2hashcat)) which does exactly that for me.
 The generated _passwd_ file looks like this and can be imported into John without any issues: